 The present work addressed only the single-level QMC Finite-Element algorithm, where the same FE space is employed for PDE discretization in all QMC points.
-The principal results of the present paper, Theorems 11 and 13, allow for multi-level extensions of the presently proposed algorithms, which can be designed and analyzed along the lines of [19].
-These extensions, as well as numerical experiments, are developed in [16, 17].
+The principal results of the present paper, Theorems 11 and 13, allow for multi-level extensions of the presently proposed algorithms, which can be designed and analyzed along the lines of [21].
+These extensions, as well as additional numerical experiments, are developed by the authors in [18, 19].